 Feed your cat at the same time regardless of the moving madness.
 Play with your cat as you always do.
 Maintain the same order and routine.
 Be sure to give your cat the same level of attention and affection throughout the entire moving process.

 Always focus on pet safety.
 Consider some of these tips before the movers arrive.

 Ask a neighbor, relative or friend to look after the kitty

 Moving day is going to be chaotic, and you don’t need a frantic cat scurrying around the house, getting into boxes and maybe getting outside.
 Find out if your pet can visit a friend or an animal daycare center to stay clear of the movers.
 Another easy option is to clear a room and let your cat relax in private while your belongings are packed and hauled away by movers.
 Put cat toys in the room, or anything your cat cares about.
 You might want to block off the room or let the movers know not to enter that part of the house.

-Cat Safety is Key
+Transport Cats-Safety is Key

 Before hitting the road, it’s best to get your cat used to car travel.
 Not all cats like cars, so take a few practice trips to get your pet familiar with the road.
 Invest in a quality pet carrier.
 You will not want a loose cat roaming inside your car as you navigate the road.
 If your cat is especially nervous, speak to your family veterinarian and ask about any medications that might calm your pet during the road trip.

 One of the best ways to address the issue of moving a cat across the country involves preparing a travel kit for the kitty.
 Pack up your cat’s favorite foods, treats, toys, water bowls, and blanket.
 These items will remind your pet of home and help keep him or her at ease along the road.